-- 10.11 Reviewing any potential conflicts of interests and set out a framework to resolve or mitigate such potential conflicts of interests, and monitoring compliance with such framework; - 10.12 Establishing and reviewing the policy and arrangements by which employees of the Group or any other persons may safely raise concerns about possible improprieties in financial reporting or other matters and ensuring that there are arrangements in place for independent investigation of such concerns and appropriate follow-up actions in relation thereto; - 10.13 Ensuring that the Group publicly discloses, and clearly communicates to employees, the existence of a whistle-blowing policy and procedures for raising such concerns; - 10.14 Reviewing the assurance from the Group CEO and Group CFO on the financial records and financial statements; and - 10.15 Undertaking such other reviews and projects as may be requested by our Board, and reporting to our Board its findings from time to time on matters arising and requiring the attention of our AC.
+- 6. Meeting with the internal and external auditors without the presence of the Management, at least annually; - Reviewing and discussing with the internal and external auditors, any suspected fraud, irregularity or infringement of any relevant laws, rules or regulations, which has or is likely to have a material impact on the Group's operating results or financial position and the Management's response; - Reviewing and ensuring the co-ordination among the internal auditors, external auditors and the Management, including assistance given by the Management to the auditors; - Considering the independence and objectivity of the external auditors, taking into account the non-audit services provided by the external auditor and the fees paid for such non-audit services, if any; - 10.
+Making recommendations to the Board on the proposals to the shareholders with regard to the appointment, re-appointment and removal of external auditors, and the remuneration and terms of engagement of the external auditor; - Reviewing any potential conflicts of interests and set out a framework to resolve or mitigate such potential conflicts of interests, and monitoring compliance with such framework; - 12.
+Establishing and reviewing the policy and arrangements by which employees of the Group or any other persons may safely raise concerns about possible improprieties in financial reporting or other matters and ensuring that there are arrangements in place for independent investigation of such concerns and appropriate follow-up actions in relation thereto; - Ensuring that the Group publicly discloses, and clearly communicates to employees, the existence of a whistle-blowing policy and procedures for raising such concerns; - 14.
+Reviewing the assurance from the Group CEO and Group CFO on the financial records and financial statements; and - 15.
+Undertaking such other reviews and projects as may be requested by our Board, and reporting to our Board its findings from time to time on matters arising and requiring the attention of our AC.

-The AC has express power to conduct or authorise investigations into any matters within its terms of reference.
+The AC has expressed power to conduct or authorise investigations into any matters within its terms of reference.
 Minutes of AC meetings are regularly submitted to the Board for its information and review.

-Pursuant to Listing Rule 716, the Board and the AC are satisfied that the appointment of different auditors for its significant subsidiaries would not compromise the standard and effectiveness of the audit of the Company.
+Pursuant to Rule 716 of the Listing Manual of SGX-ST, the Board and the AC are satisfied that the appointment of different auditors for its significant subsidiaries would not compromise the standard and effectiveness of the audit of the Company.

-In appointing the auditing firms for the Company and subsidiaries, the Company has complied with Listing Rules 712 and 715.
+In appointing the auditing firms for the Company and subsidiaries, the Company has complied with Rules 712 and 715 of the Listing Manual of SGX-ST.

-The AC has conducted an annual review of the volume of non-audit services to satisfy itself that the nature and extent of such services will not prejudice the independence and objectivity of the auditors before confirming their re-nomination.
-The audit service and non-audit service fees paid or payable to the external auditor of the Company (including member firms of EY Global) for FY2019 amount to US\$233,000 and US\$22,000 respectively.
+The AC has conducted non-audit services to satisfy itself that the nature and extent of such services will not prejudice the independence and objectivity of the auditors before confirming their re-nomination.
+The audit service and non-audit service fees paid or payable to the external auditors of the Company (including member firms of EY Global) for the financial year ended 31 December 2021 amount to US\$232,000 and US\$57,000 respectively.

-The AC, having reviewed all non-audit services provided by the external auditor to the Group, is satisfied that the nature and extent of such services would not affect the independence of the external auditor.
+The AC, having reviewed all non-audit services provided by the external auditors to the Group, is satisfied that the nature and extent of such services would not affect the independence of the external auditors.
 Ernst & Young LLP has confirmed their independence to the Board.

-The AC also meets with the external auditor, without the presence of the Management, at least once a year.
-For FY2019, the AC met once with the external auditor without presence of the Management.
-This meeting enabled the external auditor to raise issues encountered in the course of their work directly to the AC.
+The AC also meets with the external auditors, without the presence of the Management, at least once a year.
+For FY2021, the AC met once with the external auditors without presence of the Management.
+This the Code:-

+AC meets with the to the AC.